zuozhenggh/learning-library/data-management-library/database/data-guard/data-guard-across-regions/lab1-create-your-vcn.md

 2. Create a Virtual Cloud Network.
 You will provision the Oracle Database Cloud Service on this network.

+3. Go to the Networking menu and select Virtual Cloud Network

-3. Select your region and compartment
+4. Select your region and compartment

 ![select-compartment](./images/select-compartment.png)

-4. Go to Networking/Virtual Cloud Network
 5. Click Start VCN Wizard

 ![image-20210121173942686](./images/image-20210121173942686.png)

 6. Select VCN with Internet Connectivity to create your cloud network.